 How Safe are the Pitcairn Islands?

-What Should I Take To the Pitcairn Islands?
+What Should I Take to the Pitcairn Islands?

 Canadian Embassy in the Pitcairn Islands